-IMPEL+ Program Director
+IMPEL Program Director

 Lawrence Berkeley National Laboratory

-Department of Energy, Building Technologies Office
+Department of Energy, Office of Technology Transitions

 Mary Ann Piette

-IMPEL+ Advisor, Division Director
+IMPEL Advisor, Division Director

 Mary Ann Piette is a Senior Scientist and the Director of the Building Technology and Urban Systems Division in the Energy Technologies Area at Lawrence Berkeley National Laboratory.
 She oversees LBNL's building energy research activities with the U.S. Department of Energy, and she is also the Director of the Demand Response Research Center.